actions/setup-python/README.md

 # Caching packages dependencies

-The action has a built-in functionality for caching and restoring dependencies.
-It uses [actions/cache](https://github.com/actions/cache) under hood for caching dependencies but requires less configuration settings.
+The action has built-in functionality for caching and restoring dependencies.
+It uses [actions/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood for caching dependencies but requires less configuration settings.
 Supported package managers are `pip` and `pipenv`.
 The `cache` input is optional, and caching is turned off by default.

-The action defaults to search for the dependency file (`requirements.txt` for pip or `Pipfile.lock` for pipenv) in the repository, and uses its hash as a part of the cache key.
-Use `cache-dependency-path` for cases when multiple dependency files are used, they are located in different subdirectories or different files for hash want to be used.
+The action defaults to searching for a dependency file (`requirements.txt` for pip or `Pipfile.lock` for pipenv) in the repository, and uses its hash as a part of the cache key.
+Use `cache-dependency-path` for cases where multiple dependency files are used, they are located in different subdirectories or different files for the hash want to be used.

- - For pip action will cache global cache ditrectory
+ - For pip, action will cache global cache directory
- - For pipenv action will cache virtuenv directory
+ - For pipenv, action will cache virtuenv directory

+**Please Note:** Restored cache will not be used if the requirements.txt file is not updated for a long time and a newer version of the dependency is available that can lead to an increase in total build time.

+The requirements file format allows to specify dependency versions using logical operators (for example chardet>=3.0.4) or specify dependencies without any versions.
+In this case the pip install -r requirements.txt command will always try to install the latest available package version.
+To be sure that the cache will be used, please stick to a specific dependency version and update it manually if necessary.

 **Caching pip dependencies:**